Glove80 is now in stock!

 To successfully pair, you need to remove the pairing information from both sides before attempting again.

-To do so, please refer to the section titled "Unpairing from a BLE host" in the Glove80 User Guide.
+To do so, please refer to the "Unpairing from a BLE host" section in the Glove80 User Guide.

 After unpairing on both the host and the Glove80, try pairing again.